usds/techfar-hub-website-v3/How-To-Update/navigation.md

 secondaryGlobalNavigation: []
 ```

-The empty `[]` telling the system "this would be a list of links, but it's empty."
+The empty `[]` telling the system "This would be a list of links, but it's empty."
 If you want to add those links, delete the `[]` and add the two heading/link items indented like shown above.

 ### The footer